jschaf/mccc/somalia/recommendations.md

 ## Empower the Youth

-The key to stabalizing Somalia is the peaceful integration of the youth into society through expanded infrastructure and increased security.
-Currently, Somali youth are disenfranchised due to a bleak job market with an unemployment rate execeeding 67 percent.
-The lack of education opportunites complicates the problem of youth integration by preventing youth from attaining the skills necessary to enter the job market.
-The poor health infrastructure compounds the problem by exposeing a vulnerable populace to recruiting efforts from Al-Shabaab.
+The key to stabilizing Somalia is the peaceful integration of the youth into society through expanded infrastructure and increased security.
+Currently, Somali youth are disenfranchised due to a bleak job market with an unemployment rate exceeding 67 percent.
+The lack of education opportunities complicates the problem of youth integration by preventing youth from attaining the skills necessary to enter the job market.
+The poor health infrastructure compounds the problem by exposing a vulnerable populace to recruiting efforts from Al-Shabaab.
-The United States should adopt the recommendations of the United Nations' 2012 Somali Human Development Report, particulary by supporting peacebuilding efforts. [@undp-12-development]  The United States should aid Somali youth indirectly by improving health and education infrastructure and by increasing the security by partnering with AMISOM.
+The United States should adopt the recommendations of the United Nations' 2012 Somali Human Development Report, particularly by supporting peace-building efforts. [@undp-12-development]  The United States should aid Somali youth indirectly by improving health and education infrastructure and by increasing the security by partnering with AMISOM.
 The security and infrastructure first approach follows